Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Some discussions about the emerging -softness

 Since the seminal works by Elliott \cite{Elliott1,Elliott2,Harvey}, the \textrm{SU(3)} symmetry has played a key role for the description of the rotational spectra from the perspective of a microscopic shell model \cite{Kota20,Draayer1,Draayer2,Draayer3,Draayer4,Draayer5,Rowe1,Rowe2,Draayer6,Draayer7,Zuker1,Zuker2,Bonatsos171,Bonatsos23}.
 It was also found that the \textrm{SU(3)} symmetry plays a key role in the description of shell-like quartetting of nucleons, and the \textrm{SU(3)} third-order Casimir operator $\hat{C}_{3}[\textrm{SU(3)}]$ is needed to describe the experimental spectra in order to distinguish between the prolate and oblate shapes \cite{Cseh1,Cseh2,Cseh3,Cseh4}.
 In the previous studies, the \textrm{SU(3)} symmetry has been related to the prolate shape.
 In our new findings (\cite{Wang22,Wang20,Zhang22,wang23,zhou23,wangtao} and this paper), the \textrm{SU(3)} symmetry actually dominates all the quadrupole deformations.
-In particular, in this model, one can obtain large quadrupole moments, even with spectra that resemble a gamma-soft situation, a feature that cannot be obtained with partial dynamical symmetry models.
-We expect that this new perspective can be further used in the \textrm{SU(3)} shell model \cite{Draayer4,Draayer5}.
+In particular, in this model, one can obtain large quadrupole moments, even with spectra that resemble a gamma-soft situation.
+We expect that this new perspective can be further used in the \textbf{pseudo-}\textrm{SU(3)} shell model \cite{Draayer4,Draayer5}.

 Along the dashed red line through the $A$ and $B$ point, shape phase transition from the prolate shape to the oblate shape has been studied \cite{wang23}, and this is an asymmetric evolution, which is different from the symmetric one in $\hat{H}_{1}$ \cite{Werner01,Jolie03}.
 The study of the properties of $^{196}$Pt in this paper further supports this perspective and a more detailed investigation on the prolate-oblate shape phase transition is also needed.